Demonstrations/Peaceful Protests

 Hazing

-All acts of hazing as defined by this policy, by any individual student or sanctioned or promoted by any College registered student club or organization and any of its members or alumni are prohibited.
+All acts of hazing as defined by this policy, by any individual student or sanctioned or promoted by any College registered student organization and any of its members or alumni are prohibited.
 Students are entitled to be treated with consideration and respect, and no individual may perform an act that is likely to cause physical or psychological harm to any other person within the College community.
 Accordingly, any such behavior is expressly forbidden when related to the admission, initiation, pledging, joining, or any other group-affiliation activity.

 - It shall be unlawful to engage in hazing, as defined in this section.